Divyansh-G/CLRS-implementations/README.md

 # CLRS-implementations
-Implementations of algorithms in CLRS in C and Python
+Implementations of CLRS algorithms in C and Python3.